-For general IND information, please refer to the FDA’s Investigational New Drug (IND) Application process site: http://www.fda.gov/cder/regulatory/applications/ind_page_1.htm.
+For general IND information, please refer to the FDA’s Investigational New Drug (IND) Application process site: https://www.fda.gov/drugs/types-applications/investigational-new-drug-ind-application.

 Consulting with the FDA about the need for an IDE or for a risk determination for a device:

 FDA Q-Submission Program: The FDA’s Q-Submission Program provides submitters an opportunity to have early collaboration and discussions about medical device submissions.
 The Center for Devices and Radiological Health (CDRH) has clarified the available ways submitters can request feedback or a meeting with the FDA about potential or planned medical device or device-led combination product submissions.
 CDRH has also shared feedback on opportunities for submitters to discuss issues communicated by the FDA during review of other submission types, such as submission hold letters.
 See FDA’s Guidance for Industry and Food and Drug Administration Staff, Requests for Feedback and Meetings for Medical Device Submissions: The Q-Submission Program: Q-Submission Guidance - Level 2 Update (fda.gov).

 The OCT can facilitate, help investigators prepare for, and support discussions with FDA surrounding the requirement for the proposed investigation(s) to be conducted under an IND or IDE.
 Requests for support may be emailed to OCT at [email protected], or consultations may be scheduled directly with a program representative.